Welcome to our five-step guide to the financial aid process. Our FAFSA school code is 001241.

 Step 2: Complete the Institute Financial Aid Application

 In addition to the FAFSA, all students interested in financial aid must complete the Monterey Institute Financial Aid Application.
 Once you have completed the FAFSA application, we will email you the link to our internal application.
-We will contact you through the email address that you reported on the FAFSA, so please check this email address regularly.
+We will contact you at the email address that you reported on the FAFSA, so please check this email address regularly.
 International and non-degree students should contact us to receive this application.

 After reviewing your FAFSA and the Monterey Institute Financial Aid Application, we may ask you to submit additional documentation, such as a signed copy of your taxes or verification of citizenship status.
 We are required by federal regulations to verify this information before issuing a financial aid award letter.
 We will contact you via email if we require additional information.

 Step 3: Receive a Financial Aid Award Letter

 If you are an admitted student and your financial aid files are complete by March 1, you will receive a financial aid award letter via email by April 1.
 Please review the award letter carefully because it outlines the types of financial aid you have been offered.
 Follow the instructions accompanying the award letter to accept or decline your offered awards.